mahnyb/Purr-fect-Paw-Placement/README.md

 # Project Setup Instructions

-Welcome to the Purr-fectPawPlacement setup guide.
+Welcome to the Purr-fect Paw Placement setup guide.
 Follow these steps to set up your development environment.

 ## Prerequisites